Welcome to the Health Center

 transfer of medical records.

 - Frequently asked Questions

 - Health Matters Newsletter.
 This section houses previously displayed newsletters.

-Health Information Links.
+- Health Information Links.
 This section offers several links that provide an abundance of information on health

 related issues for college students.

 To the right is a section labeled "Read Important News" .
 It is in this section that

 pertinent information about health alerts will be listed for the SUNY Fredonia campus.